Off-policy Evaluation with Deeply-abstracted States: Additional Experimental Details

 \subsection{Experimental settings and additional results}

-For both environments we use Adam \cite{kingma2014adam} optimizer, with learning rate $0.001$ in Cartpole and $0.003$ in LunarLander.
-Model architectures and hyper-parameters are outlined in \ref{sec:implement}.
+For the environment LunarLander, we use Adam \cite{kingma2014adam} optimizer with learning rate $0.003$, and set the learning rate to be $0.001$ for other environments.
+Model architectures and hyper-parameters are outlined in Section~\ref{sec:implement}.
 When conducting OPE, the FQE network has $3$ hidden layers with $64$ nodes per hidden layer for abstraction methods, and is equipped with $5$ hidden layers with $128$ nodes per hidden layer for non-abstracted observations (shown as `FQE' in the plot).